-Over the past four years I've received dozens of questions by email and through our forums from people who are anxious about the political and economic situation in Bolivia.
+Since 2007, when I began building BoliviaBella.com for you, I've fielded and responded to hundreds of questions, by email and through our forums, from people who are anxious about the political and economic situation in Bolivia.
 Most of these messages have come from foreigners who either already live here or are studying the possibility of doing so.
 Everyone seems to be curious about how both internal and external factors will affect Bolivia's future.

 When I began to design this site,

 I was motivated by one thing:

 projecting Bolivia in a positive light.
 And although this is a bit of a challenge sometimes, my motivation has not changed.
 I don't have answers for those of you who want them.
 I can only see trends and try to learn more about them, analyze both sides of an issue, then make decisions.

 When I'm affected by something in the news that makes me worry I turn back to my original motivation: I love living here.
 I love almost everything about it and I can only trust that whatever happens it was necessary for some reason and will be useful to us at some point.
 It's a conscious decision I've made: I will not allow fear to invade me.

 Does that solve things or make life easier?
 Not really.
 But there are certain things that, as a foreigner, I can do nothing about.
 My general belief is that when we make the decision to move to another country we have to do so with the understanding that a) we must at all times abide by that country's laws, b) we are guests no matter how long we live here, and c) Bolivians must make their own decisions about the directions they want their country to take.
 Those of us who are foreigners and non-citizens who are not content to live with the decisions they make for their country have the option to leave, whereas many Bolivians have no other options.